 ANTENNAS: Simple wire antennas.
-Thanks primarily to W4RNL/L. B. Cebik (SK), I've re-discovered twin lead and balanced wire tuners.
-So, by abandoning single band coax fed dipoles, the current antenna count is down to four 300 Ohm Twin Lead fed doublets for multiband operation:
+Thanks primarily to W4RNL, L. B. Cebik (SK), I've re-discovered twin lead (reliving the 60's!) and balanced wire tuners.
+So, by abandoning single band coax fed dipoles, the current antenna count is down to three 300 Ohm Twin Lead fed doublets for multiband operation:

 - 67 foot flat top doublet, running N/S, 33 feet high

-OPERATION: Mostly CW (still struggling around 15-18 wpm) and several digital modes with SignaLink/fldigi on 10m - 160m; most of the rest is FM, on 2m/70cm with a little bit of SSB in Contests.
-Perfer FM to SSB for phone.
+OPERATION: Almost all CW with some digital modes using SignaLink/fldigi when I'm on digital nets.
+Most of the rest is FM, on 2m/70cm with a little bit of SSB on Coffee Mug Net Saturday morning.

 #8118 SKCC - Straight Key Century Club (original J-38 from my novice days, of course!)